+Inventing her own art making techniques, using organic material and varied kinds of papers, her installations in the form of paper scrolls remain unique in their conceptions and execution.
 Her works are autobiographical and dream-like in nature.
 Her ink on paper sketches are exercises in transition and transform personal experience into mystical truth.
-Her use of brush, palette knife, fingers and imprint of bubble wrap for a textured effect has not changed much over the years, but the effect varies from canvas to canvas.
 She experiments with an exciting variety of media like rice paper, tissue and cellophane.
 In her works, she uses superimposed forms, quite like the sketches that cave painters worked on before they mapped them on the walls of caves.
 Her imagery, because of her fluid and transparent images, reflect the present mood of the world, which is fluid in itself.
 At a mere conventional and figurative level, her works reflect the unity of man with nature.
 Motifs such as dogs, waves and serried crescent shapes recur in her works.

 She received the Gujarat Lalit Kala Akademi Award and the Second Bharat Bhavan Biennale Award in 1988.
-She has also been honoured with Bombay Art Society Award, Mumbai (1980) and Honorable Mention Award, Asian Art Biennial, Dhaka, Bangladesh (1997) to name a few.
-She lives and works in Kolkata.
+She has also been honoured with Bombay Art Society Award, Mumbai (1980) and Honourable Mention Award, Asian Art Biennial, Dhaka, Bangladesh (1997) to name a few.
+The artist lives and works in Kolkata.

 Over the last three decades or more, Jayashree Chakravarty’s art practice has addressed the exigent situation of shrinking natural habitat and water bodies in ever-expanding Indian cities.
 Living by herself in a rapidly urbanizing suburb of Kolkata in Eastern India,…MORE DETAILS